While the facts and issues are different in every divorce, the process of getting a divorce in Texas is similar in most every case.

 Original Petition for Divorce

-Every Texas divorce begins the same way – with the filing of an Original Petition for Divorce.
+Every Texas divorce begins the same way – a spouse files an Original Petition for Divorce.

 The original petition sets out the petitioning spouse’s basis for divorce as well as claims regarding property division, child custody, child support, and spousal maintenance to the extent those issues are present in the case.

-After being served with the Original Petition for Divorce, or waiving service, the other spouse will have an opportunity to file an answer in response to the Original Petition for Divorce.
+After the other spouse is served with the Original Petition for Divorce, or waives service, the other spouse has an opportunity to file an answer in response to the Original Petition for Divorce.

 In addition to filing an answer, the responding spouse may file a Counter-Petition for Divorce.